From System of Record to System of Context & Work

 (2) Trajectory Persistence.
 Every step of every run preserved as data: what was retrieved, which tool was called, which model gave which intermediate output, what was rejected, what alternative was considered.
 The trajectory IS the training corpus.
 Schema-first SoRs persisted final committed state only; they had no representation of how that state was produced because the producer was a human and the cognitive trajectory lived in the human’s head.
 (2) only matters because of (1): without an outcome to attribute the trajectory to, the trajectory is exhaust.

 (4) Editable Policy Substrate.
 The writable surface that the loop updates.
 Markdown skills, prompt templates, eval suites, routing tables, memory graphs, fine-tunes.
 Multi-versioned, expert-authorable, model-agnostic.
-SoR customization was rules-as-code (Salesforce custom objects, NetSuite SuiteScript, Workday Studio) — every customer became a divergent fork and learning never transferred back.
+SoR customization was rules-as-code (Salesforce custom objects, NetSuite SuiteScript, Workday Studio).
+Every customer became a divergent fork and learning never transferred back.
 Substrate-based customization is convergent: the loop writes back into a shared structure that all customers benefit from.
 The substrate is also where domain experts now author logic directly, collapsing the talent-scarcity moat.

 (5) Cross-Customer Aggregation Surface.
 The substrate is multi-tenant on the learning layer even when data is isolated on the facts layer.
-Campfire’s LAM trains across customers; customer 100 inherits the categorization patterns and reconciliation heuristics that customers 1–99 produced.
+Campfire’s LAM trains across customers; customer 100 inherits the categorization patterns and reconciliation heuristics that customers 1 through 99 produced.
 Sierra’s routing optimization learns across deployments.
 Clay’s recipe library propagates.
 Without (5), each customer is a fresh start, and (4) collapses back to fork-style customization (i.e. SoR economics).

 The mechanic.
 An agent run executes; it produces an action in the world.
 The world returns an outcome (1).
 The full trajectory is captured (2).
 Attribution (3) maps the outcome backward through the trajectory to identify what caused success or failure.
 The substrate (4) updates with the lesson.
 Aggregated across customers (5), the lesson flows to all future runs.
-The next outcome arrives, and it’s more likely to succeed.
+The next outcome arrives more likely to succeed.

 1.3 Why Incumbents Cannot Retrofit